dhineshk25am-hue/dhinesh/README.md

 # dhinesh
-My First Repository iIn KGiSL Institute of Technology
+My First Repository In KGiSL Institute of Technology